dosanity/dosanity.github.io/webpages/school_district_analysis.md

 ### Academic Dishonesty

 As stated before, we will clean the data and disregard grades due to academic dishonesty.
-We replaced the ninth graders' math and reading scores from Thomas High School and this can be seen the the updated analysis.
+We replaced the ninth graders' math and reading scores from Thomas High School and this can be seen in the updated analysis.

 ```
 student_data_df.loc[(student_data_df["school_name"] == "Thomas High School") & (student_data_df["grade"] == "9th"), ["reading_score"]] = np.nan